 Next, go to the new Tab that just opened up, and hold your cursor over the new picture.
 If you cursor shows a "plus sign" (+), that means it can be enlarged even more.
 Left click on it to enlarge it.
 At this point, you should be looking at the largest, highest resolution version of the picture.
 Right click on it and "Save Image As..." (or other menu choice) to download it to your computer.

-While I took most of the photos, there is a number of 100 year old plus photos from various public collections (mostly from the Covington branch library), and a few that I linked to from other webpages.
+While I took most of the photos, there are a number of 100 year old plus photos from various public collections (mostly from the Covington branch library), and a few that I linked to from other webpages.
 Some of those linked photos are copyrighted so be careful not to violate copyright laws.
 Please avoid printing any of the photos in mass quantities for sale.

 The cartoon pictorial maps are all copyrighted, but feel free to save a copy for your own personal use.
 They aid in reminiscing about what our communities have to offer in many different ways.